flows-network/github-pr-review/README.md

   </a>
 </p>

 [Deploy this function on flows.network](#deploy-the-pr-summary-app-for-your-github-repo), and you will get a GitHub 🤖 to review changed source code files in Pull Requests.
 It helps busy open source contributors understand and make decisions on PRs faster!
-Here are some examples!
+Here are some examples.
+Notice how the code review bot provides code snippets to show you how to improve the code!

+* [[C++] Improve the WasmEdge C++ SDK](https://github.com/WasmEdge/WasmEdge/pull/2428#issuecomment-1524733889)
 * [[C++] Create an OpenCV plugin for WasmEdge](https://github.com/WasmEdge/WasmEdge/pull/2403#issuecomment-1509595889)
-* [[Haskell] Improve WasmEdge Component Model tooling](https://github.com/second-state/witc/pull/73#issuecomment-1509586233) -- it even suggests how to rewrite the submitted code!
+* [[Haskell] Improve WasmEdge Component Model tooling](https://github.com/second-state/witc/pull/73#issuecomment-1509586233)

 This bot reviews changed files in the PR.
 Alternatively, you can use [this bot](https://github.com/flows-network/github-pr-summary) to summarize commits in the PR.